Mountain Bikers: Stop Invasive Species in Your Tracks

 Clean Bikes, Clean Trails

 By cleaning your gear (like your bike!) and shoes between rides, you can help avoid spreading a number of invasive plant species, such as Himalayan Balsam, also known as Policeman’s Helmet.
-This invasive is a prolific seeder which displaces native plants and threatens biodiversity.
+This invasive is a prolific seeder that displaces native plants and threatens biodiversity.
 Since it dies back during the winter months and doesn’t have a deep root system like native plants, Himalayan Balsam also causes erosion along riverbanks in fall and winter.

 Trail Builders: We Need Your Help Too!